Skip to content

 We can still note three important phases during this period.

-At the end of the third trimester of pregnancy , we give birth.
-And once we've given birth, well...
-We go home!
-From the first few days, if everything went well, here's the first step: going home.
-And this can sometimes be confusing.
-We were in the maternity ward, with a super reassuring medical environment and doctors who took great care of us.
-Then, we find ourselves propelled into our daily lives, which resumes its course - but not as before.
-We have become (again) mothers and we have to (re)find a new balance with our baby.
+At the end of the 3rd trimester of pregnancy, we give birth.
+And once we've given birth, well… we go home!
+From the first days, if all went well, this is the first step: returning home.
+And this can sometimes be disorienting.
+We were at the maternity ward, with a super reassuring medical setting and attentive doctors.
+Then, we find ourselves back in our daily lives, which resume their course – but not as before.
+We have (re)become mothers and we must (re)find a new balance with our baby.
 Not easy!

-On a physical level, the body continues to recover from its emotions.
-You may observe:
+Physically, the body continues to recover from its emotional toll.
+You might notice:

 • vaginal bleeding / vaginal discharge (the famous lochia);

-• urinary leaks (we said we'd tell you everything, right?);
+• urinary leaks (we said we'd tell you everything, didn't we?);

 • possible pain in the perineum or your scars.

-Organizationally, it can also be a bit of a challenge.
-Adjusting to the new arrival's pace often leads to intense fatigue for parents.
-For many mothers, it can even lead to the infamous baby blues !
-Don't panic—this very common feeling of sadness only lasts a few days.
+Organization-wise, it can also be a bit rock'n'roll.
+Because adapting to the rhythm of the new arrival often leads to intense fatigue in parents.
+Or, for many mothers, the famous baby blues!
+Don't panic, this feeling of sadness, very common, only lasts a few days.

-And we're not even talking about Pampers diapers!
-The return of menstruation is the period that corresponds to the first menstrual period after childbirth.
+And we're not talking about Pampers diapers!
+The return of menstruation is the period corresponding to the first period after childbirth.
 It generally occurs between the 6th and 8th week postpartum.
 Especially in women who are not breastfeeding.
-And therefore, much later in those who are breastfeeding!
+And thus, much later, in those who are breastfeeding!
 Why?
 Because prolactin, the main hormone for breast milk production, inhibits and blocks ovulation.

-Your first period may be heavier and longer than before pregnancy.
-You may also experience more intense cramps, just as your uterus regains a stable hormonal cycle.
+These first periods can be heavier and longer than before pregnancy.
+You might also experience more intense cramps, just until your uterus finds a stable hormonal cycle again.

-Warning!
+Attention!
 New mothers tend to confuse the return of menstruation with lochia.
-However, they are two different phenomena.
-Lochia is vaginal discharge after childbirth.
-It is completely normal and usually lasts for several weeks.
+However, these are two different phenomena.
+Lochia are postpartum vaginal discharges.
+They are completely normal and usually last several weeks.

 Postpartum medical follow-up

-During your postpartum period, you'll receive medical follow-up—essential for monitoring your physical and mental recovery!
-First, a midwife will visit you at home during the first few days.
-This includes:
+During your postpartum period, you will receive medical follow-up – essential for monitoring your physical and mental recovery!
+First, a midwife will visit you within the first few days at home.
+Specifically to:

 • weigh your baby;